Residency in Mexico is possible via several routes. In this article we explore temporary and permanent residency for family unity.

 Official ID of the Mexican family member, or current resident’s card and passport of the resident – original and copy

 If a parent is a resident, the petitioner must present an apostilled or certified birth certificate as proof.
-This applies provided the petitioner is under 18 years old and is not married, or is under the resident’s guardianship or custody.
+This applies if the petitioner is under 18 years old and is unmarried, or is under the resident’s guardianship or custody.

-If the petitioner is a child of the spouse/partner of a resident, they must present the apostilled or certified birth certificate and the apostilled or certified marriage certificate, or the document certifying the partnership of the father or mother of the child.
-The above applies provided the child is under 18 years old and is not married, or is under the guardianship or custody of the spouse/partner.
+If the petitioner is a child of the spouse/partner of a resident, they must present the apostilled or certified birth certificate and the apostilled or certified marriage certificate, or the document certifying the partnership of the parent of the child.
+The above applies if the child is under 18 years old and is not married, or is under the guardianship or custody of the spouse/partner.

-If a child’s parental authority or guardianship is the responsibility of a resident in Mexico, documentation proving this, issued by the competent authority, should be submitted.
+If a child’s parental authority or guardianship is the responsibility of a resident in Mexico, official documentation proving this should be submitted.

 Apostilled or certified marriage certificate, in case of spouse who is Mexican or temporary/permanent resident in Mexico

-If not married to a Mexican or a foreigner who holds temporary or permanent residence in Mexico: an official document certifying the partnership in accordance with civil legislation.
-It should state that the petitioner and the Mexican citizen or resident have lived together in a constant, permanent manner for the corresponding period.
+If not married to a Mexican or a holder of temporary or permanent residence in Mexico: an official document certifying the partnership in accordance with civil legislation.
+It should state that the petitioner and the Mexican citizen or resident have co-lived in a constant, permanent manner for the corresponding period.

 The foreigner can get permanent residency only after two years of marriage/partnership with a Mexican citizen and two years of temporary residency in Mexico.

-Once the documentation is submitted, the immigration agent will inform you on the next steps of the procedure.
+Once the documentation is submitted, the immigration agent will inform you on the next steps.

-For further information on temporary and permanent residency, consult the blog: Pros and Cons of Temporary and Permanent Residency in Mexico
+For more information onresidency, consult the blog: Pros and Cons of Temporary and Permanent Residency in Mexico